 National Environment Commission, Royal Government of Bhutan.
 (2015).
 Kingdom of Bhutan Intended Nationally Determined Contribution.
 Thimphu, Bhutan.
 Retrieved from http://www4.unfccc.int/submissions/INDC/Published%20Documents/Bhutan/1/Bhutan-INDC-20150930.pdf

 Climate change adaptation efforts

-Bhutan prepared its National Adaptation Program of Action (NAPA) in 2006 and updated in 2012 to form what is considered as NAPA II
+Bhutan prepared its National Adaptation Program of Action (NAPA) in 2006 and updated it in 2012.

 UNFCCC INDC includes an adaptation component.
 Its major focuses are: